xanthousm/Vanilla-Mob-Variants/README.md

 - Aprox.
 40 different subtle tint variations*
 - Aprox.
 5 different height variations
 - Baby-specific variants for some mobs
-- 5 different resource pack settings:
+- **5 different resource pack settings:**
-	- Community Vanilla
+	- Community Vanilla: Tint, size, texture variants.
+Vanilla defined by the discord community!
-	- Simple Vanilla
+	- Simple Vanilla: Tint, size, texture variants.
+Sticks very close to the original art style!
-	- Pure Vanilla
+	- Pure Vanilla: No textures, just tint and size variants.
+Good when using other texture packs!
-	- Community Unlimited
+	- Community Unlimited: Want a little bit more than plain old vanilla?
+Here's ALL the community's textures!
-	- Custom
+	- Custom: Use your own personal textures!
+Replace the texture files in the 'v' and 'c' folders.

 *Tints are disabled for:
 - Sheep to see wool color more easily